spdrnl/kgworkflow/README.md

 uv is a tool that makes it easy to manage Python projects.
 It is a wrapper around pip and virtualenv.
 It is a newer version of a tool called Poetry.

-just is a tool similar to make. make, although a standard under Linux, is somewhat dated. just an also be used anywhere on the command prompt, scripts can be made executable with it.
+just is a command runner. just resembles make, it is more light-weight though.
+It is designed to run recipes. just can also be used anywhere on the command prompt, uv scripts, notebooks, anything can be made executable with it.
+It is even possible to embed Python code in justfiles.

 Python, git and Jupyter are assumed to be known and installed.